 The tribunal is charged with generating the following information (by a majority decision of its total membership) for consideration by the President:

 - written findings on the material facts,

-- recommendations on the continuation or termination of the faculty member's appointment, and
+- recommendations on the continuation or the termination of the faculty member's appointment, and

 - supplementary suggestions relevant to the disposition of the case, if any.

-The President will receive the original documentation of all the above-mentioned materials; the accused will receive a copy.
+The President will receive the original documentation of all the above-mentioned materials, and the accused will receive a copy.
 Any minority findings, recommendations, or suggestions generated by the tribunal will be delivered in similar fashion.
-The original record of the proceedings (either stenographic or electronic) (including testimony and exhibits) shall also be forwarded to the President.
+The original record of the proceedings, including testimony and exhibits, shall also be forwarded to the President.

-Within fourteen workdays after receipt of the findings and recommendations of the hearing tribunal, the President shall make one of the following decisions based solely on the evidence in the record of the proceedings and report that decision in writing to the accused faculty member.
+Within fourteen business days after receipt of the findings and recommendations of the hearing tribunal, the President will make one of the following decisions based solely on the evidence in the record of the proceedings and shall report that decision in writing to the accused faculty member.
 The President may:

 - Decide to dismiss the matter or impose sanctions short of termination.
-In this case, the President's decision is final and the Board of Regents ("Board") will not review the matter.
+In this case, the President's decision is final, and the Board will not review the matter.

 - Decide to recommend termination to the Board, if the allegations are supported by evidence that constitutes good cause for termination.
-If so, the President shall forward the findings and recommendations of the hearing tribunal, the original transcript of the testimony and the exhibits to the Board for its review, along with the President's report.
+If so, the President shall forward the findings and recommendations of the hearing tribunal, the original transcript of the testimony, the exhibits and the President’s report to the Board for its review.
 If the President's recommendation is not the same as the majority recommendation of the hearing tribunal, the President shall state the reasons for the President's decision to recommend termination in his or her report.
-The accused faculty member may, within seven workdays after receiving the President's report, submit a written response to the Board.
+The accused faculty member may, within seven business days after receiving the President's report, submit a written response to the Board.
 The response must be based solely on the evidence of record in the proceeding.